 |Melbourne City v Melbourne Victory||Friday 7 February||7.30pm||Foxtel / Kayo|

 |Perth Glory v Newcastle Jets||Friday 7 February||9.45pm||Foxtel / Kayo|

 |Sydney FC v Western Sydney Wanderers FC||Saturday 8 February||5.00pm||Foxtel / Kayo / ABC|

 |Brisbane Roar FC v Adelaide United||Saturday 8 February||7.30pm||Foxtel / Kayo|

 |Newcastle Jets v Central Coast Mariners||Sunday 9 February||7.30pm||Foxtel / Kayo|

 Shown as Sydney time, adjust for regional differences.
 Melbourne Derby TV replay available on Fox Sports in the days after the match has concluded.

 Watch or Stream the A League Live

-While you can find this edition of the Melbourne City v Melbourne Victory on Free to Air TV (ABC), Fox Sports 5 (Foxtel/Kayo) will provide the most complete coverage to include every game live, in HD and ad-break free during play, as well as Match Replays throughout the week and the option to watch the A League online.
+The game between Melbourne City v Melbourne Victory will not be available to watch on Free to Air.
+Foxtel and Kayo will provide exclusive coverage, along with every other A-League fixture this weekend live, in HD and ad-break free during play, as well as Match Replays throughout the week and the option to watch the A League online.